 - In the mean time, the patient has received conditioning chemotherapy to help lower the white blood cell count and allow the CAR T-cells to be better accepted.

-CAR T-cell therapy is used in patients with high tumor burden and advanced disease; these patients have run out of treatment options.
-However, side effects of CAR T-cell therapy can be daunting.
-Ironically, some of the adverse events are due to cytokine release that occurs because the patient is having a positive response to therapy.
-Nonetheless, clinicians are researching how to tame CAR T-cell therapy side effects to lessen the impact on the patient.
+CAR T-cell therapy is used in patients with high tumor burden and advanced disease; these patients have usually run out of treatment options.
+But side effects of CAR T-cell therapy can be daunting, but new methods may control these symptoms.
+Ironically, some of the adverse events are due to cytokine release because the patient is having a positive response to therapy.
+The most commonly reported adverse effects seen in CAR T-cell therapy clinical trials include: